JakeBerman-381/Wage-Calculator/README.md

-# Wage-Calculator
+# Job-Calculator
-Python driven wage calculator
+Python driven job calculator

-Allows simple user inputs to calculate hours worked per week
+Allows simple user inputs to calculate hours worked per job, and will eventually allow capability for website processing of personal photography business

+ - Will become receipt generator as customer uses website and interacts with choices for photoshoots and purchases